By Mary Brennan Stich, VP and Associate General Counsel, Rackspace Hosting

 Lawyers have a tendency to be concerned that technology is going to replace them, but that is an unfounded and unwarranted concern with Picture It Settled®.
 This is a tool to help lawyers and mediators do their jobs better and faster.
 The psychology of negotiation and mediation will remain the same but the software will help guide the outcome to be more streamlined and advantageous to those who use it.

-I am sure that lawyers and mediators will discover the advantages of Picture It Settled®.
-I challenge anyone to refute that it provides more control over the negotiation process and settlement outcomes.
 Picture It Settled® is fascinating and very exciting technology.
 There will come a time when everyone will be using it!